Musk says Tesla likely to launch humanoid robot prototype next year - Up News Info

 Article content

-Two U.S. senators have also called on the Fair Trade Commission to investigate Tesla’s claims for its “Full Self-Driving” system.
+Two U.S. senators have also called on the Federal Trade Commission to investigate Tesla’s claims for its “Full Self-Driving” system.

 At the event on Thursday Tesla also unveiled chips it designed in-house https://www.reuters.com/business/autos-transportation/tesla-unveils-own-chip-ai-training-computer-dojo-2021-08-20 for its high-speed computer, Dojo, to help develop its automated driving system.
 Musk said Dojo would be operational next year.